 5. Tailor your product manager resume for each position

 Yes, this will take more time, but you can optimize your product manager resume for each job posting with just a few tweaks.
 This will improve your odds of ranking at the top of the resume pile.

-I do a deep-dive on this in my private and group coaching programs.
+I do a deep dive on this in my PM Job Search Accelerator.
 If you want to learn more about those, click here.